njakub/kaz-mielony/src/content/episodes/episode-02-henry-viii.md

 ---
-title: "Episode 2: Henry VIII's Royal Feast"
+title: "Episode 2: Einstein's Comfort Food"
 episodeNumber: 2
-historicalFigure: "Henry VIII"
+historicalFigure: "Albert Einstein"
-publishDate: 2024-01-20
+publishDate: 2024-07-29
 youtubeId: "dQw4w9WgXcQ"
-description: "Recreating the kind of massive roast that satisfied the Tudor king's legendary appetite"
+description: "Recreating the creamy mushroom pasta that provided Einstein with comfort and sustenance during his Princeton years"
-relatedRecipes: ["henry-viii-roast-beef"]
+relatedRecipes: ["einstein-creamy-mushroom-pasta"]
 ---

-## A King-Sized Appetite
+## A Physicist's Evening Meal

-Henry VIII was legendary for many things—his six wives, breaking from Rome, and his absolutely massive appetite.
-Historical records show he consumed between 4,000-5,000 calories per day, and beef was his absolute favorite.
+Einstein understood that great discoveries required not just brilliant thinking, but proper nourishment.
+This creamy mushroom pasta represents the kind of satisfying, substantial dinner that could fuel hours of scientific contemplation at Princeton.

-## The Tudor Table
+## The Science of Comfort Food

-Tudor banquets were theatrical events.
-This roast beef would have been just one of dozens of dishes served simultaneously, creating a display of wealth and power that reinforced Henry's authority.
+There's something almost scientific about Einstein's approach to this pasta—the careful balance of flavors, the precise timing, the way simple ingredients transform into something greater.
+It's molecular gastronomy before the term existed.

 ## Cooking Challenges

-The biggest challenge was scaling down recipes designed to feed a royal court.
-Original Tudor recipes called for entire sides of beef—we had to work backwards from serving sizes that could feed modern families while maintaining authentic flavors.
+The biggest challenge was achieving that perfect sauce consistency—creamy but not heavy, rich but not overwhelming.
+Just like Einstein's theories, it required patience and precision to get the balance exactly right.

-## Historical Accuracy vs. Modern Safety
+## Historical Accuracy vs. Modern Ingredients

-We made some concessions to modern food safety while preserving the essence of Tudor cooking.
-The original cooking methods and times have been adjusted for today's ovens and meat standards.
+We made some adaptations for modern kitchens while preserving the essence of Einstein's preferred flavors.
+The combination of Gruyère influences from his Swiss heritage with American ingredients reflects his later life in Princeton.

-## The Yorkshire Pudding Question
+## The Philosophy of Simple Complexity

-While Yorkshire pudding as we know it wasn't invented until after Henry's time, the concept of using drippings for bread-like accompaniments was well established in Tudor kitchens.
-Our version bridges historical accuracy with familiar flavors.
+While this pasta appears simple, there are layers of technique involved—much like Einstein's theories that appear elegant on the surface but reveal profound complexity underneath.
+Every step matters.